How is this a Model School?

 What is different about this school?

-The human values permeates all aspects of school life: lessons, play time, relations between teachers and students, interaction with the school community.
+Human values permeates all aspects of college life: lessons, play time, relations between teachers and students, and interaction with the college community.

 What sort of results do you get?

 A new mother commented: “The children at this school respect one another; if they have a disagreement, they stop and talk about it, and sort it out!
 At my son’s previous school, children would run away and be scared.”